Saint Augustine's University (North Carolina): Instability and accreditation concerns

-From the 1990s, St. Augustine's began experiencing increasingly serious financial problems.
+From the 1990s, Saint Augustine's began experiencing increasingly serious financial problems.
 During the decade, enrollment declined by 29 percent, the most of any North Carolina college.
-From a peak of 1,918 students in 1992, enrollment declines by the fall of 1998 led to the institution resorting to fundraising to cover operating expenses.
+Enrollment had peaked at 1,918 students in 1992, and subsequently declined, which was partly attributed to higher admissions standards implemented under president Franklin.
+By the fall of 1998, decreased enrollments led to Saint Augustine's resorting to fundraising to cover operating expenses.
 Since then, the institution has been severely challenged by persistent financial and administrative instability and other controversies.

-In December 2001, the college's accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), placed St. Augustine's on warning; in addition to insufficient financial resources, the college was cited for inadequate library, planning and educational support services, failing to evaluate academic effectiveness, and having faculty who lacked appropriate credentials.
-Continuing financial problems resulted in St. Augustine's being placed on probation in December 2003.
-The college subsequently succeeded in eliminating its deficit and having the probation removed in December 2004.
+In December 2001, the college's accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), placed Saint Augustine's on warning; in addition to insufficient financial resources, the college was cited for inadequate library, planning, and educational support services; failing to evaluate academic effectiveness; and having faculty without appropriate credentials.
+Continuing financial problems resulted in Saint Augustine's being placed on probation in December 2003.
+The college subsequently eliminated its deficit, and was removed from probation in December 2004.
 In September 2013, a financial audit uncovered disorganized accounting and checks being improperly issued.
-Following these and other instances of mismanagement, coupled with decreasing enrollment, president Dianne Suber was fired in April 2014, a month before her planned retirement.
-In December 2016, the university was reverted to probationary accreditation for financial and institutional effectiveness issues.
-After reforms, including implementing computer-based accounting, the probation was lifted in December 2018.
+Due to these and other instances of mismanagement, coupled with decreasing enrollment, President Dianne Suber was dismissed in April 2014, a month before her planned retirement.

 Following President Suber's dismissal, Everett Ward was appointed president in 2015 after serving as interim president.
-In March 2019, St. Augustine's board of trustees dismissed Ward four months prior to his intended retirement.
-Gaddis Faulcon, the university's former vice president of enrollment management, was appointed to replace Ward as interim president.
+In December 2016, the institution was reverted to probationary accreditation for financial and institutional effectiveness issues.
+After reforms, including implementing computer-based accounting, the probation was lifted in December 2018.
+In March 2019, Saint Augustine's board of trustees dismissed Ward four months prior to his intended retirement.
+Gaddis Faulcon, the institution's former vice president of enrollment management, was appointed to replace Ward as interim president.
 In March 2020, Faulcon was himself dismissed.
-In October 2020, the new president of St. Augustine's, Irving Pressly McPhail, died from COVID-19 after three months in office.
-He was succeeded by his widow Christine Johnson McPhail in 2021; she was herself fired in November 2023, and Marcus Burgess, vice president of institutional advancement at Claflin University, was appointed interim president.
+In October 2020, the new president of Saint Augustine's, Irving Pressly McPhail, died from COVID-19 after three months in office.
+He was succeeded by his widow, Christine Johnson McPhail, in 2021.
+In December 2022, the institution was placed on probation "for good cause" for a third time by its accreditation agency.
+After Christine McPhail was dismissed in November 2023, Marcus Burgess, vice president of institutional advancement at Claflin University, was appointed interim president.